Can foreigners buy property in Japan? Yes, they can.

 Step 5: Get the keys and final documents.
 Pay miscellaneous expenses and taxes.

-This is the final step in the property purchasing process.
-After total payments, you’ll be issued a full receipt.
-You’ll also receive the keys to your new property.
-Congratulations, you’re now a new property owner in Japan!
+This marks the final step in the property purchasing process.
+Once all payments are completed, you’ll receive a full receipt and the keys to your new property.
+Congratulations—you’re now a property owner in Japan!

-Moving forward, you’ll be responsible for paying all extra fees and taxes, including city planning tax, fixed asset tax, management fees, and real estate acquisition tax.
+From here on, you’ll be responsible for covering additional fees and taxes, including city planning tax, fixed asset tax, management fees, and real estate acquisition tax.